 Students who score at least 65 on eight required Regents exams and earn 22.5 units of credit as required will receive a Regents Diploma with Advanced Designation.
-A waiver of the additional .5 credit may be granted by the high school principal or superintendent in extenuating circumstances.

 A Regents Diploma with Advanced Designation with Honors will be awarded to those students who meet the requirements stated above and achieve an average of 90 percent in all their required Regents exams.
 All diploma options offered by the New York State Education Department will be afforded to North Shore students.